skinny-framework/skinny-scaldi-example/article.md

 ### For SkinnyEnv.Test
 <hr/>

-To replace components when testing, you should prepare following things.
+To replace components when testing, you need to prepare as follows.

- - Scaldi module for testing
+ - Add Scaldi module for testing
  - Add mock implementation and bind it to the Scaldi module
  - Add the module to application.conf in test env